paguzma/cjekel.github.io/about.md

 ---

 #About Me
-I'm a semi-pro traveler, burrito aficionado, python scripter, and problem solver.
+I'm a semi-pro traveler, burrito aficionado, Python scripter, and problem solver.
 Currently I'm pursuing a Master's Degree in Mechanical Engineering at Stellenbosch University.
 Some of my interests include:<ul><li>numerical modeling</li>

 <li>high performance computing</li>